markdoc/docs/pages/docs/overview.md

 ## Frequently asked questions

+#### Why use Markdoc over Markdown?

+Markdoc is a superset of [CommonMark Markdown](https://commonmark.org/), so all Markdown syntax works in Markdoc.
+However, Markdoc has a powerful extensibility model, letting you customize how all the Markdown [nodes](/docs/nodes) render and add your own custom tags.
+This enables writers to create [rich documentation experiences](https://stripe.com/docs/checkout/quickstart) while using a familiar syntax.

 #### What is the difference between Markdoc and MDX?

+MDX allows embedding JavaScript inside of Markdown (think: docs as code).
+Markdoc has a strict separation between content and code (think: docs as data).

-Markdoc uses a fully declarative approach to composition and flow control.
-MDX relies on JavaScript/React for flow control, where Markdoc uses a declarative approach.
+Markdoc uses a fully declarative approach to composition and flow control, where MDX relies on JavaScript/React.
+This means MDX docs can quickly become as complex as regular code which can lead to maintainability complications or a more difficult authoring environment.

-In MDX, it’s possible to embed arbitrary JavaScript code in the content, which can quickly lead to maintainability complications.

-The abstract syntax trees (ASTs) also differ between MDX and Markdoc.
-MDX treats React components as separate blocks in the AST that need to be processed/transpiled separately.
-By comparison, Markdoc includes a first-class, declarative tag syntax, making it simpler to handle content transforms, static analysis, and validation in a unified manner.
+Finally, MDX treats React components as separate blocks in the AST that need to be processed separately.
+By comparison, Markdoc includes a first-class, declarative tag syntax, making it simpler to handle content transforms, static analysis, and validation in a unified, lightweight manner.
+MDX requires using a separate transpiler, like Babel, to handle the separate processing, where Markdoc provides the complete toolchain for working with Markdoc documents.

 {% side-by-side %}